Anatomizing deformation mechanisms in nanocrystalline Pd$_{90}$Au$_{10}$: Results and discussion

 In Fig. \ref{fig:GrainSizeEvolution} the evolution of $\Dvol$, averaged over all polar angles, is displayed as a function of the applied strain.
 Remarkably, the grain size remains nearly constant at $\Dvol=\unit[10.4]{nm}$ up to $\varepsilon_\mathrm{a}\approx \unit[4]{\%}$.
 Beyond that point grain growth is triggered and gradually advances with increasing plastic strain to reach a grain size of $\Dvol=\unit[13.4 \pm 2.7]{nm}$ at $\varepsilon_\mathrm{a}=\unit[27.2]{\%}$.
 The fact that grain size is still growing, while the microstrain values shown in Fig. \ref{fig:GrainSizeEvolution} reach a plateau, is consistent with the decrease of the integral peak width in Fig. \ref{fig:IntWidthPolar} beyond $\varepsilon_\mathrm{a}\approx \unit[15.8]{\%}$.

-{Comparing initial ($\Dvol=\unit[10.4 \pm 0.7]{nm}$) and final ($\unit[13.4 \pm 2.7]{nm}$) grain size values, we find that the deconvolution of microstrain and size broadening of pronouncedly stressed SCSs goes along with a higher error margin for the grain size values.
-Moreover, the deconvolution of size and strain seems severely affected by the high stress values along the vertical compressive direction (compare Fig. \ref{fig:RMSMicrostrainPolar} and Fig. \ref{fig:GrainSizeEvolutionPolar}) leading to a fictitious enhancement of size along the loading direction; we come back to this issue later.
+Comparing initial ($\Dvol=\unit[10.4 \pm 0.7]{nm}$) and final ($\unit[13.4 \pm 2.7]{nm}$) grain size values, we find that the deconvolution of microstrain and size broadening of pronouncedly stressed SCSs goes along with a higher error margin for the grain size values.
+Moreover, the deconvolution of size and strain seems severely affected by the high stress values along the vertical compressive direction (compare Fig. \ref{fig:GrainGrowth}(b) and (c)) leading to a fictitious enhancement of size along the loading direction; we come back to this issue later.
 Accepting sources and margin of errors, the polar plot of the deformed state appears approximately circular implying that a possible evolution of grain shape anisotropy (growth texture) plays, if at all, a minor role.
 The observation that stress generates approximately \textit{isotropic} growth seems to be indicative of stress driven grain boundary migration (SDGBM), synonymously termed coupled motion.
 Generally, it comprises the migration of a GB parallel and perpendicular to an applied shear stress $\tau$.
 The coupling factor $\beta=v_\parallel/v_\bot$ \cite{Cahn2006} describes the ratio of migration parallel ($v_\parallel$) and perpendicular ($v_\bot$) to the applied stress in terms of the velocities $v$ of the moving boundary.
 Since the NC samples prepared by IGC are statistically isotropic and homogeneous, we would expect that local migration anisotropies of individual boundaries should effectively average out.
-For the sake of argument, let us assume that the vertical compressive stress, generated by vertical loading of the SCS, delivers the maximal driving force (shear stress) for $v_\bot$ of appropriately oriented GBs.
-We then expect GBs having normals aligned towards $\varphi \approx \unit[180]{^\circ}$ should exhibit maximal growth ($v_\bot$) along this direction.
-A faint signature related to this rationale may be seen in Fig. \ref{fig:GrainSizeEvolutionPolar}.
-On the other hand, we may consequently argue that the smaller but effective lateral tension should then lead to comparatively less growth along the load direction.
-This plausible reasoning is in contradiction to what has been extracted from experiment.
-Therefore, we are confident that the growth indicated along the load direction is in fact fictitious.
-What is more, SDGBM has been seen also in NC Pd$_{90}$Au$_{10}$ after high pressure torsion deformation \cite{Skrotzki2013}.
-A nearly doubling of grain size has been deduced, also based on x-ray Bragg-peak profile analysis, when the shear strain approached $\gamma \approx 0.5$.
-But no sign of concomitant texture formation could be observed, thus lending independent support to the assertion of isotropic growth.}